AntonisGantzos/Tensorfloe-Fundamentals/README.md

-# Tensorflow-Fundamentals
+# Tensorflow-ML_Projects
-The purpose of this repository is to provide adiional notes for future ML projects that uilize the TensorFlow framework.
+The purpose of this repository is to provide aditional notes and projects that can be utilized for future ML projects that make use of the TensorFlow framework.